Nephys/plexus/docs/router.md

 The router is one of the most important parts of the network, its role is to structure the peer-to-peer network.

-Structuring the network to make it more reliable by allowing nodes to stay interconnected directly or inderectly even in the event of one or more nodes going offline.
+Structuring the network to make it more reliable by allowing nodes to stay interconnected directly or indirectly even in the event of one or more nodes going offline.

 # **Contents**